ignition-devs/ignition-api-8.1/README.md

 Ignition consists of the following packages:

-- com
+- com.inductiveautomation
 - java/javax
+- org.python
 - system

-##### com
+##### com.inductiveautomation

-These are libraries for some of Inductive Automation's Java packages and functions that are imported in `system` packages.
+This package includes supporting Inductive Automation's classes and interfaces imported in the `system` package.
+For more information, see documentation here: <https://files.inductiveautomation.com/sdk/javadoc/ignition81/8.1.11/index.html>.

 ##### java/javax

-These are libraries for some Java packages and functions that are imported in `system` packages meant to be used on development environments where no JDK can be installed, and the project interpreter is Python 2.7.
+These packages include supporting Java classes and interfaces imported in the `system` package.
+For more information, see documentation here: <https://docs.oracle.com/en/java/javase/11/docs/api/index.html>.

+##### org.python

+This package includes supporting classes and interfaces imported in the `system` package.
+For more information, see documentation here: <https://docs.oracle.com/en/java/javase/11/docs/api/index.html>.

 ##### system

-Is a package that includes all Ignition Scripting Functions.
+This package includes all Ignition Scripting Functions.
+For more information, see documentation here: <https://docs.inductiveautomation.com/display/DOC81/System+Functions>.

 #### Installation and usage